 Through the application of our SAGP's, the beneficial outcomes of our engagement include improving resilience of our supply chains, reduced GHG emissions from improved efficiencies and agricultural practices, reduced water use as a result of more efficient irrigation techniques to name a few.
 We measure success through the % of SAGP compliance.
-In 2019, we increased our sustainable sourcing of our 12 priority agricultural ingredients to 54%, compared to 44% in 2019.
+In 2020, we increased our sustainable sourcing of our 12 priority agricultural ingredients to 56%, compared to 54% in 2019 and 8% in 2013 at the beginning of the program.
 Sugar, which is our number one agricultural commodity by volume, includes sugarcane, corn and beet sugar.
-We sourced 32% of sugarcane from farms certified as compliant with our Sustainable Agricultural Guiding Principles, an increase of 7% compared to 2018, 67% of our corn (up from 57% in 2018), and 69% of beet sugar (down from 76% in 2018).
-For orange suppliers, SAGP compliance increased from 29% in 2018 to 44% in 2019.
-Our goal is for 100% of our major agricultural commodities to be sustainably sourced by 2020.
+We sourced 31% of sugarcane from farms certified as compliant with our Sustainable Agriculture Guiding Principles (SAGP) (down by 1% from 2019), 67% of our corn (the same as 2019), and 83% of beet sugar (up from 69% in 2019).
+For orange suppliers, SAGP compliance remained at 44% in 2020.
+Our goal was for 100% of our major agricultural commodities to be sustainably sourced by 2020.
+However, with recent changes to our product portfolio and the impact of the COVID-19 pandemic on our engagement with our suppliers, as well as their ability to arrange on-farm assessments, we have not been able to achieve this for all of our ingredients.
+While we are proud of the progress we've made toward our ambitious 2020 goal, we will continue to push forward with our integrated approach to ensuring sustainable practices across our agricultural supply chain.